ideas-be/CAMMM-Web-Tool/README.md

 ## Greenery Notes
 50 meter buffer for Clusters
 100 meter buffer for Hubs

+## Population Excel Data Notes
+For Montreal Island, we sum up the value of the entries: Montréal (V), Montréal-Est (V) and Montréal-Ouest (V).
+For Montreal Metropolitan Region, we take the Montréal entry's value.
 ## Firdous Tasks for Safety Index
 - Check and add the values of the last column for each city in the atlas: https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=2310030901 https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=2310031101